zoesimmons/hs-my-little-rainbow-philly-springside-chestn-f924/README.md

 Remember to shut down your server before you move on to other labs and lessons.
 You won't be able to start a server in those other exercises if this one is still running!

+Once you're finished, you can push your code to GitHub (and mark this lab as complete in Learn) by entering in terminal in Nitrous `learn submit`.

 You can read more about hexademical colors [here](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Color).